spacial-player-data-visualization/g-player-visualization/README.md

 ## Testing

-> Make sure you are running this locally, as the testing clears the database
+> Run Mocha to test

 ```sh
 $ mocha

 ```

+Note: Make sure this is only run locally, as the tests clear out the database beforehand.

 ## Deployment to Server (Heroku)
 > Log into [heroku.com](http://heroku.com) and deploy from the GitHub repo.